 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.

 If you're worried about being a self-centered person, that concern shows you've already taken an important step towards change.
 Change can be tough, though, so if you need more guidance on this journey, we can help.
-We've put together a useful list of simple things you can try that can help you focus less on yourself and more on the needs of others, with advice from expert life coaches and clinical psychologists.
+We've put together a useful list of simple things you can try that can help you focus less on yourself and more on the needs of others, with advice from expert therapists, clinical psychologists, and life coaches.
 Even small changes in your daily life can make a big impact!
 Read on to learn how building self love and showing yourself grace can help you overcome self-absorption and apathy.

 How to Be Less Self-Centered

-Focus on putting yourself in other people’s shoes and remind yourself that everyone is dealing with their own problems.
-When you interact with others, focus on listening to them, compromising when needed, and sharing the spotlight.
+Therapist Kelli Miller, LCSW, MSW says to put your focus on others, like asking how they’re doing and how you can help them.
+Put yourself in other people’s shoes and remind yourself that everyone is dealing with their own problems.
 Practice gratitude and celebrate others, too, as you’d want them to do the same for you.

 Steps